 If your fire department used PFAS-containing foam during training or fire suppression to put out Class B fires and you have been diagnosed with a thyroid disorder, you may be entitled to substantial compensation.
-To explore your legal options, contact Atraxia Law today.
+To explore your options, contact Atraxia Law today.

 Drinking water from a private well near a military base, airport, or firefighting training facility that has contaminated groundwater is a common source of exposure to PFAS.

 If you live near an airport or military base, you are at a very high risk of being exposed to PFAS through firefighting foam.
 Contact us immediately to assess your eligibility for filing a toxic exposure claim.